sebdart/SARS-CoV-2/DOD_Bioinformatic-Protocol&Clades.md

 ### How does it compare with other SARS-CoV-2 clades

-Pangolin Clades (nucleotide based) can be--somehow--[visualized here](https://nextstrain.org/ncov/global?c=pangolin_lineage&d=tree,entropy,frequencies&p=full) on NextStrain website (3,564 sample).
+* Pangolin Clades (nucleotide based) can be--somehow--[visualized here](https://nextstrain.org/ncov/global?c=pangolin_lineage&d=tree,entropy,frequencies&p=full) on NextStrain website (3,564 sample).

-NexStrain Clades (time based) can be [visualized here](https://nextstrain.org/ncov/global?c=clade_membership&d=tree,entropy,frequencies&p=full) (3,564 sample).
+* NexStrain Clades (time based) can be [visualized here](https://nextstrain.org/ncov/global?c=clade_membership&d=tree,entropy,frequencies&p=full) (3,564 sample).

-GISAID Clades (nucleotide based) can be [visualized here](https://nextstrain.org/ncov/global?c=GISAID_clade&d=tree,entropy,frequencies&p=full) on Nextstrain website (3,564 sample).
+* GISAID Clades (nucleotide based) can be [visualized here](https://nextstrain.org/ncov/global?c=GISAID_clade&d=tree,entropy,frequencies&p=full) on Nextstrain website (3,564 sample).

-DOD Clades (nucleotide based) can be [visualized here](https://sars-cov2.dev.east.paas.nga.mil/sars-cov-2/GISAID/subsampleD?d=tree,entropy,frequencies&p=full) on NGA website with GISAID only data (14,859 sample).
+* DOD Clades (nucleotide based) can be [visualized here](https://sars-cov2.dev.east.paas.nga.mil/sars-cov-2/GISAID/subsampleD?d=tree,entropy,frequencies&p=full) on NGA website with GISAID only data (14,859 sample).

-DOD Clades (nucleotide based) can be [visualized her](https://sars-cov2.dev.east.paas.nga.mil/sars-cov-2/GENBANK/sample?d=tree,entropy,frequencies&p=full) on NGA website with GenBank only data (16,427 sample).
+* DOD Clades (nucleotide based) can be [visualized her](https://sars-cov2.dev.east.paas.nga.mil/sars-cov-2/GENBANK/sample?d=tree,entropy,frequencies&p=full) on NGA website with GenBank only data (16,427 sample).

-We eliminated the NextStrain clade system because their first 2020 "20A" branch is within 15 days from December 2019; depending on the time-dating model assumptions (ie., constant mutation clock throughout the year), depending on your site masking assumptions, and depending on how many data point you model (3,564 vs. 16,427 vs 35,000 samples), the "20A" clade shifts towards the end of December 2019, which would make under that time-based logic a new clade "19C" ...
+We eliminated the time-based clade system because the first 2020 "20A" branch is within 15 days from December 2019; depending on the time-dating model assumptions (ie., constant mutation clock throughout the year), depending on your site masking assumptions (see [above](#site-masking-and-minimum-length)), and depending on how many data point you model (3,564 vs. 16,427 vs 35,000 samples), the "20A" clade shifts towards the end of December 2019, which would make under that time-based logic a new clade "19C" ...
 Of course, all models have their own assumptions but this would create confusion---So, we decided to move to a nucleotide based type of classification.
 After many modeling runs, we furthermore decided not to use the GISAID classification for two reasons:

 -- First is simplicity: the DOD Clades are based on mutation from "C to T" on two different sites (241 and 3037) early on the phylogeny Tree of SARS-CoV-2; the C-Clade is based on nucleotide C241/C3037 and T-Clade is nucleotide 241T/3037T, the rest (C.1, C.2, T.1, T.2) easily flows with a similar logic (see below); it is universal no matter haw many data points you are adding; indeed,

 -- Second, well precisely, it is universal: the other clades systems start to get mixed up across the phylogentic tree when your dataset increase in size; at first (ie., small dataset), it looks good with "only" 3,564 data points but then it gets messier and messier as you add many more data points; the worse is when you hit many tens of thousands of data point ...
 One can have an idea of this from our work when we calculated the two clade systems with these larger samples (DOD vs. GISAID clades):

-[GISAID dataset with GISAID clades (14,859 sample)](https://sars-cov2.dev.east.paas.nga.mil/sars-cov-2/GISAID/subsampleC?c=GISAID_clade&d=tree,entropy,frequencies&p=full); one can see with this larger dataset that the Clade "O" and "G" start to become distributed across the whole Tree, regardless of its Clade membership; it gets worse when you hit 25,000 samples and on.
+* [GISAID dataset with GISAID clades (14,859 sample)](https://sars-cov2.dev.east.paas.nga.mil/sars-cov-2/GISAID/subsampleC?c=GISAID_clade&d=tree,entropy,frequencies&p=full); one can see with this larger dataset that the Clade "O" and "G" start to become distributed across the whole Tree, regardless of its Clade membership; it gets worse when you hit 25,000 samples and on.

-[The same GISAID dataset with the DOD clades (14,859 sample)](https://sars-cov2.dev.east.paas.nga.mil/sars-cov-2/GISAID/subsampleC?d=tree,entropy,frequencies&p=full); One can visualize with this same (larger) dataset that the Clade T (and T.1, T.2) and C (and C.1, C.2) do not get inter-mixed as the dataset increased.
+* [The same GISAID dataset with the DOD clades (14,859 sample)](https://sars-cov2.dev.east.paas.nga.mil/sars-cov-2/GISAID/subsampleC?d=tree,entropy,frequencies&p=full); One can visualize with this same (larger) dataset that the Clade T (and T.1, T.2) and C (and C.1, C.2) do not get inter-mixed as the dataset increased.

 DOD remains open to all sorts of better suggestions and setups; nothing is set in stones; we remain flexible with the best path forward for a better SARS-CoV-2 Clade system.